PX4/PX4-Avoidance/README.md

 # Contributing

-Fork the project and then close you repository.
+Fork the project and then clone your repository.
 Create a new branch off of master for your new feature or bug fix.

 Please, take into consideration our [coding style](https://github.com/PX4/avoidance/blob/master/tools/fix_style.sh).